zhengyao-lin/Ivory/README.md

 		20 is int --> true
 		20.000000 is int --> false
 		20.000000000000 is long double --> true
+		"I'm a string" is string --> true typeof("I'm a string") is Type --> true pucha!

 	-->test end<--
 	press enter to exit...